Zafar-Dev/web-component-rnd/USAGE.md

 # React Weather Widget

 A reusable weather widget component built with React and Shadow DOM encapsulation.
 Can be used as a React component or as a native web component in any framework.
+React is bundled internally, making it compatible with any React version in host applications.

 ## Installation